gclancy121/message-board-api/README.md

 [GET] - /comments/:id - Fetches the comments on a post via the post_id.

 [POST] - /comments/ - Posts a new comment on the post.

+--- Complaints Endpoints ---
+[POST] - /complaints/ - Posts a new complaint to the database.

 To give an example of how waifu data is stored, there are a few examples in /data/seeds/create_waifu_data.
 Use the generated information as a guide for how the rest of the waifus must look.